openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 :  A set of one or more claims about a subject, provided by a Credential Issuer.

 Credential (or Verifiable Credential):
-:  An instance of Credential Configuration with a particular Credential Dataset, that is signed by an Issuer and can be cryptographically verified.
-An Issuer may provide multiple Credentials as instances of the same Credential Configuration and Credential Dataset but with different cryptographic values.
+:  An instance of a Credential Configuration with a particular Credential Dataset, that is signed by an Issuer and can be cryptographically verified.
+An Issuer may provide multiple Credentials as separate instances of the same Credential Configuration and Credential Dataset but with different cryptographic values.
 In this specification, the term "Verifiable Credential" is also referred to as "Credential".
 It's important to note that the use of the term "Credential" here differs from its usage in [@!OpenID.Core] and [@!RFC6749].
 In this context, "Credential" specifically does not encompass other meanings such as passwords used for login credentials..

 Credential Format:
 :  A specification that defines the representation, encoding and processing rules of a Verifiable Credential.
 The exact parameters required to use a Credential Format in the context of this specification are defined in the Credential Format Profile.
 Definitions of Credential Formats is out of scope for this specification.
 Examples for Credential Formats are W3C Verifiable Credentials [@VC_DATA], SD-JWT VC [@!I-D.ietf-oauth-sd-jwt-vc] and ISO/IEC 18013-5 mDL [@ISO.18013-5].

 Credential Format Profile:
 :  Set of parameters specific to individual Credential Formats.
-This specification provides Credential Format Profiles for W3C Verifiable Credentials [@VC_DATA], SD-JWT VC [@!I-D.ietf-oauth-sd-jwt-vc] and ISO/IEC 18013-5 mDL [@ISO.18013-5], which can be found in section (#format-profiles).
+This specification provides Credential Format Profiles for SD-JWT VC [@I-D.ietf-oauth-sd-jwt-vc], mDL [@ISO.18013-5], and W3C VCDM [@VC_DATA], which can be found in section (#format-profiles).
 Additionally, other specifications or deployments can define their own Credential Format Profiles by utilizing the extension points defined in this specification.

 Credential Format Identifier:
 :  An identifier to denote a specific Credential Format in the context of this specification.
 This identifier implies the use of parameters specific to the respective Credential Format Profile.

 Credential Configuration:
-: A Credential Configuration describes a particular kind of Credential that a Credential Issuer is offering to issue, along with metadata pertaining to the issuance process and the issued Credentials.
-A Credential Configuration references a Credential Format and specifies the corresponding parameters given in the Credential Format Profile.
-Furthermore it includes information about requesting Credentials using this Credential Configuration, information on cryptographic methods and algorithms supported for issuance, and display information to be used by the Wallet.
+: Credential Issuer's description of a particular kind of Credential that the Credential Issuer is offering to issue, along with metadata pertaining to the issuance process and the issued Credentials.
+Each Credential Configuration references a Credential Format and specifies the corresponding parameters given in the Credential Format Profile.
+Furthermore it includes information about how issuance of a described Credential be requested, information on cryptographic methods and algorithms supported for issuance, and display information to be used by the Wallet.
 A Credential Configuration is identified by a Credential Configuration Identifier string that is unique to an Issuer.
+Credential Issuer metadata consists of one or more Credential Configurations.

 Presentation:
 : Data that is presented to a specific Verifier, derived from one or more Verifiable Credentials that can be from the same or different Credential Issuers.
-It can be of any Credential format used in the Issuer-Holder-Verifier Model, including, but not limited to those defined in [@VC_DATA] and [@ISO.18013-5].
+It can be of any Credential Format.

 Credential Issuer (or Issuer):
 :  An entity that issues Verifiable Credentials.
 In the context of this specification, the Credential Issuer acts as an OAuth 2.0 Resource Server (see [@!RFC6749]).